openaps/docs/docs/docs/Customize-Iterate/autotune.md

  * If you're interacting with your VM via its graphical interface, make sure you have installed a browser at your VM (i.e.  Firefox) then open the currect page from your VM.
 You may think that copying from your Windows/iOS and pasting in your Linux terminal would work but is not as simple .. and yes, there is lots of copying / pasting!
 To make copying and pasting simpler, it is often better to `ssh` directly to your VM, rather than using its graphical interface (or the cloud provider's console interface).
  * Now do this: `sudo curl -s https://raw.githubusercontent.com/openaps/docs/master/scripts/quick-packages.sh | bash -`.
 This will take a minute or so.
 If the install was successful, the last line will say something like: `Successfully installed openaps-contrib-0.0.15`  (although the version number may have been incremented).
 If you do not see this or see error messages, try running it multiple times.
 It will not hurt to run this multiple times.
  * On Google Cloud Shell do: `sudo npm install -g json`
  * On Google Cloud shell at least, you need to set your NightScout API_SECRET as an environment variable.
-To do this type `sudo env API_SECRET=xxxxxx` (where xxxxxx is your API_SECRET) followed by `sudo export API_SECRET`
+To do this type `sudo env API_SECRET=xxxxxx` (where xxxxxx is your API_SECRET, either as the string you gave Nightscout, or as `token=xxxxx` which you generated in Nightscout admin interface) followed by `sudo export API_SECRET`
  * Please note that on Google Cloud Shell, the terminal becomes inactive by default after 30 minutes inactivity, and you need to repeat the above each time you (re)start a new terminal instance.
  * Now move to step 2.
 </details>